PaystackOSS/plugin-payment-forms-for-wordpress/README.txt

-=== Paystack Forms ===
+=== Payment forms for Paystack ===
 Contributors: kendysond
 Donate link: https://paystack.com/demo
-Tags: paystack, recurrent payments, nigeria, mastercard, visa, target Requires at least: 3.1
+Tags: paystack, recurrent payments, nigeria, mastercard, visa, target,Naira,payments,verve Requires at least: 3.1
 Tested up to: 4.6
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Paystack forms allows you create forms that will be used to bill clients for goods and services.
+Payment forms for Paystack allows you create forms that will be used to bill clients for goods and services using Paystack.

 == Description ==